Ready to save? Here are the best deals of Prime Day 2022

 75-Inch Amazon Omni Series TV: $350 off

 Priced well below $1,000 for Prime Day, this massive 4K TV is evidence that large-format consumer TVs are finally mainstream.
-It does a great job with older content such as 1080p programs from standard cables boxes, in addition to Dolby Vision-mastered Blu-ray films.
+It does a great job with older content, such as 1080p programs from standard cable boxes, in addition to Dolby Vision-mastered Blu-ray films.

 Apple Watch Series 7: 28% off